w3c/wai-curricula/content/designer/visual-design.md

 Optional ideas to assess knowledge:

+* Short Answer Questions &mdash; Ask students about the color contrast ratios for the different user interface components.
+Assess how students understand the different color contrast requirements depending on the components.
 * Portfolio &mdash; Students design a web page.
 Assess how students use customizable color, layout, spacing, and position to support content perception, identification, and readability.

 ## Teaching Resources